 Below the layer of skin are nerves that send signals to the brain to register pain.
 A skin burn from hot liquids requires immediate medical attention as it can damage the tissues, nerves, and even the muscles.
 Some hot liquid victims risk contracting bacterial infections from hot liquid burns since these burns can open the skin.

-Depending on the temperature of very hot beverages and the duration of exposure, injuries may vary in severity level.
-It’s essential to understand how liquids can cause scald burns so that the victim can immediately take the necessary steps to protect themselves.
+Injuries may vary in severity depending on the temperature of very hot beverages and the duration of exposure.
+Understanding how liquids can cause scald burns is essential so that the victim can immediately take the necessary steps to protect themselves.

 There are three types of burns, and they are: